Common questions about the ISYE 6414 Final Project.

 Exactly 5 graphics.
 Not 4, not 6.
 Each graphic must be referenced and discussed in your report text.

-The Final Report should be 14-20 pages.
+The Final Report should be 10-20 pages.
 This excludes the title page, references, and any appendices.
-Exceeding 20 pages will result in a grade penalty.
+Falling short of or exceeding the range incurs a grade penalty.
+See the full rubric on the Final Report Guide.

 No. Do not include code in your Final Report.
-Code belongs in your separate code submission.
+Code belongs in your group repository (we will download it from there!).
 The Final Report should read like a professional research paper.